isomerpages/moe-unitypri/pages/Sexuality Education.md

 You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.
 <br><br>**Overview of UNITY Primary** **School’s** **Sexuality Education Programme for 2022**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
-The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law. <br>You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include:
 * Science
 * Form Teacher Guidance Period (FTGP)